communitiesuk/plotly_dashboard_docs/ADR/001_load_testing.md

 ## Context

+We explored and evaluated three open source load testing tools - K6, JMeter and Locust.io.

 Blazemeter can be used as an online testing framework to run all the below options in the cloud at a much larger scale than running locally / as part of a pipeline

 |                                        | K6   | JMeter    | Locust.io |